MonashSmartStructures/ospgrillage/_sources/index.rst.txt

    rst/ModuleDoc
    rst/Examples
    rst/ChangeLog
-   rst/Loads

 Support
 =============
-For technical support, please email jun.ngan@monash.edu or raise an issue on the github page.
+For technical support, please email colin.caprani@monash.edu or jun.ngan@monash.edu.
+Otherwise, you can raise an issue on the github page.

-If you wish to contribute a feature to *ops-grillage* module, please do not hesitate to contact us.
+If you wish to contribute a feature to *ospgrillage* module, please do not hesitate to contact us.